--You were pregnant, but are not anymore.
+-You were pregnant, but aren’t anymore.
 If a pregnancy naturally aborts early on, hCG is still produced.
-This is called Chemical Pregnancy.
+This is called a chemical pregnancy.

 -You are taking a drug that contains hCG.
 Some fertility drugs in particular contain hCG.
-Be sure that any and all medication you may be taking does not contain hCG if you attempt to use a home pregnancy test.
+Be sure that any and all medication you may be taking doesn’t contain hCG if you attempt to use a home pregnancy test.
 Note that birth control can not cause a false positive.

 -You have cancer or an ovarian cyst.
-Certain kinds of cancer and ovarian cysts release hCG as well which could result in a false positive.
+Certain kinds of cancer and ovarian cysts can release hCG as well, which could result in a false positive.